Quickly learn the pros and cons of common handgun/pistol calibers.

 Or if nothing but half-inch diameter pistol rounds will do…Best .50 Caliber Cartridges.

-These are just what we think are the most common handgun calibers you’ll see out there.
+These are just some of the most common handgun calibers you’ll see out there.
+Of course, there are all sorts of calibers that exist that didn’t make the list.

 If you want to learn more about bullet calibers and the type of bullets out there (such as full metal jacket vs hollow-point), check out our Bullets Guide.
 Or if you just want to see our suggestions for the Best Ammo.